anymod/guide/docs/examples/right-size-image.md

 lang: en-US
 ---

-In this example, we'll use Anymod's built in `buildImage` method to always size an image to match the width of a visitor's browser window.
+In this example, we'll use AnyMod's built in `buildImage` method to always size an image to match the width of a visitor's browser window.
 This means large screens will see a high-resolution image, while smaller screens will see a scaled-down version of the same image.

 With this approach, we can have high-resolution when needed but also have fast page loads on mobile devices.